Mason Kimber: Slanted Mansions

 In Slanted Mansions, Mason Kimber presents a new inventory of sculptural tablets, floating fragments, and compositional sketches that preserve the decaying chapters of places and memories in The Philippines.

-The story starts in June this year.
-Kimber and I visited my hometown of Quezon City, in the ripe howls of monsoon season.
+The story starts in June 2018: Kimber and I visited my hometown of Quezon City, in the ripe howls of monsoon season.
 Mummified into raincoats, we explored my childhood home, former school, and my uncle’s marble factory—poignant sites that shaped my family’s lives.
-Today, these sites continue to decline from the decades-old sway of time, weather, and neglect.
+Today, these places continue to decline from the decades-old sway of time, weather, and neglect.
 Kimber listened to my stories of growing up in this vivacious megacity, which exists within a climate cocktail of earthquakes, super-typhoons, landslides, and volcanic eruptions.

 In Tagalog, the phrase ‘sumaging lagi sa alaala’ has dual meaning: ‘to haunt a memory’ and to ‘keep a memory.’
 It’s similar to this mixed feeling of letting go of an object in your mind mentally, while still being able to touch it physically; a reverse phantom-limb of sorts.
 The jumbling of memory is a main propeller for Kimber.
 Before he was a full-time artist, he collected vinyl and hosted radio shows as a music producer in Perth.
 He spent days hunting down rare, yesteryear records and chopping them up to reconfigure into new sounds.